A traumatic brain injury can change your life – or the life of a loved one – forever.

 To establish fault for your accident, your lawyer must demonstrate the four elements of a personal injury claim.

-To support your claim, your traumatic brain injury attorney may use statements from medical experts, eyewitness testimony, or accident scene reconstruction.
+To support your claim, your Birmingham brain injury attorney may use statements from medical experts, eyewitness testimony, or accident scene reconstruction.

 Some of the most common types of catastrophic injuries that victims experience in conjunction with TBIs include: